 The last Sasanian king, Yazdegerd III (624-651 CE, r.
 632 to 651 CE) ascended the throne when he was only eight years old.
 Due to the chaotic situation of the Empire, the king was actually crowned not in the capital but in the province of Persis, the original home of the Sasanian dynasty.
 He ruled during the time of the Muslim invasion of the Sasanian Empire and had to move from province to province in order to gather resources and be able to fight against the invading Arabs.

 During 629 to 630 CE, the Sasanian Empire suffered the loss of Yemen, Oman, and Bahrain; soon after, in 633 CE, the Sasanian client state of Hira was taken as well and thus a buffer state between the Iranians and the Arabs was removed.
 In 633 CE the Sasanian army was defeated by the Muslim army at the battle of D’at al-Salasel.
 More defeats followed and by 634 CE, Sawad (the name used in early Islamic times for southern Iraq) came under Muslim control.
 In 636 CE at the battle of Madār, Sasanian forces completely lost southern Mesopotamia to the Arab army.
 Finally in 637 CE the battle of Qadisiya took place in which the Iranian general Rustam ī Farroxzad and most of his army were killed.

-The Sasanian empire came under Arab control, but Persian remained a cultural force in the the emerging Muslim world.
+The Sasanian empire came under Arab control, but Persian cultural heritage continued as an enduring influence in the emerging Muslim world.